timonweb/django-tailwind/docs/installation.md

    ]
    ```

-5. Register the generated `'theme'` app by adding the following string in the `settings.py`:
+5. Register the generated `'theme'` app by adding the following line to `settings.py` file:

    ```python
    TAILWIND_APP_NAME = 'theme'
    ```

-6. Run the following command to install all necessary dependencies of *Tailwind CSS*:
+6. To install all the necessary *Tailwind CSS* dependencies, run the following command:

    ```bash
    python manage.py tailwind install
    ```

-7. *Django Tailwind* comes with a simple `base.html` template located at
+7. The *Django Tailwind* comes with a simple `base.html` template located at
    `your_tailwind_app_name/templates/base.html`.
-You can always extend it or delete it if you already have a layout.
+You can always extend or delete it if you already have a layout.

-8. If you don't use `base.html` template provided with *Django Tailwind*, add `{% tailwind_css %}` to the `base.html` template file:
+8. If you are not using the `base.html` template that comes with *Django Tailwind*, add `{% tailwind_css %}` to the `base.html` template:

    ```html
    {% load tailwind_tags %}